JAlcocerT/JAlcocerT/content/blog/ai_RAGS.md

 What for?

-It helps us see how our LLMs are working in production.
+It helps us see/observ how our LLMs are working in production.

 From this simple prompts: https://github.com/JAlcocerT/Streamlit-MultiChat/blob/main/Z_Tests/OpenAI/openai_mermaid.py